-A Master of Public Policy (MPP) degree shouldn't be confused with a master of government service degree.
-While government is ultimately where public policies become laws or regulations, the Master of Public Policy degree is a multi-disciplinary, cross-sector (public sector/nonprofit/private sector) degree, and as such, your career and job options are varied.
+A master of public policy (MPP) shouldn't be confused with a master of government service degree.
+While government is ultimately where public policies become laws or regulations, the MPP is a multi-disciplinary, cross-sector (public sector/nonprofit/private sector) degree, and as such, your career and job options are varied.

 - Political positions such as working for a local official or state legislator, for a United States Representative or Senator, or in the White House and range from campaign operations, legislative analysis, events and public relations, communications, and policy development.

 - Within the nonprofit arena, public policy graduates can conduct policy research; do advocacy work on specific policy issues including policy management, development, and communication; serve on a government relations team; or be entrepreneurs starting their own nonprofit or non-governmental organization (NGO).

-Overall, the Master of Public Policy degree may be the most flexible graduate professional degree available, qualifying holders for not only a wide range of careers and jobs, but also the ability to jump sectors seamlessly.
+Overall, an MPP may be the most flexible graduate professional degree available, qualifying holders for not only a wide range of careers and jobs, but also the ability to jump sectors seamlessly.

 What Sectors Hire Master of Public Policy Graduates?

 Because of the multi-disciplinary nature of master of public policy programs, the government, private sector, and nonprofit arena all recruit graduates.

 As of 2015 data provided by the Network of Schools of Public Policy, Affairs, and Administration (NASPAA), fields in which master of public policy or administration graduates are employed six months after graduation include the following:

 - 23% are working for a domestic nonprofit